ikfoundation.org

 ESSAYS No: II | May 26, 2013 | By Viveka Hansen

 Washing, starching, ironing, repairing, altering and dyeing were important processes not only for keeping clothes clean but also to ensure that they continued to be wearable and remained fresh as long as possible.
 Fabric, the sewing of clothes, and ready-made garments were relatively expensive investments, that needed either to be used till they were worn out, or dyed to look less unsightly or faded, or altered to conform to a more up-to-date fashion or be adapted as clothes for children.
-Here we shall look at a selection of related announcements and advertisements in the local paper Whitby Gazette between 1858 and 1914.
+Here, we shall look at a selection of related announcements and advertisements in the local paper Whitby Gazette between 1858 and 1914.

 Advertisement in Whitby Gazette 1860.Advertisement in Whitby Gazette 1860.

-Dry-cleaning was developed about the middle of the 19th century for textiles that could not be washed in water without shrinking or losing shape.
+Dry-cleaning was developed in the middle of the 19th century for textiles that could not be washed in water without shrinking or losing shape.
 It was an unhealthy process usually involving a petroleum-based solvent, which was also a considerable fire risk.
 Nonetheless dry-cleaning became extremely popular since the fine fabrics favoured by Victorian fashion: silk, velvet, fine-quality wool and every kind of lace were often combined in the same garment, making washing in water virtually impossible.
 Dyeing was also largely based on chemicals after the introduction in 1856 of aniline dyes, which made it possible to use new and often very strong colours – lilac, rose, turquoise – and black (1863) which were difficult and expensive or impossible to develop with natural methods.
 Advertisements were placed in the Whitby Gazette by no more than about ten separate firms involved in this activity between 1858 and 1910, some of them only through local agents, with the clothes being sent for dyeing or cleaning to a larger town.

 Close-up picture of 1860s parasol – from the collection in the Whitby museum – with a strong azure blue colour on silk fabric and fringe, a shade that was not possible to achieve earlier using natural dyes, but with the help of synthetic dyes became widely popular.
 (Collection: Whitby Museum, Costume Collection).
 Photo: Viveka Hansen.Close-up picture of 1860s parasol – from the collection in the Whitby museum – with a strong azure blue colour on silk fabric and fringe, a shade that was not possible to achieve earlier using natural dyes, but with the help of synthetic dyes became widely popular.
 (Collection: Whitby Museum, Costume Collection).
 Photo: Viveka Hansen.